candacecodes/javascript-clinic-pt-appt-scheduler/README.md

 ## Details

-Time to finish project: 8 days in length, about about 10 hours of thinking/planning, about 40-50 hours of building, coding, designing, and debugging.
+Time to finish project: 8 days in length, about 10 hours of thinking/planning, about 40-50 hours of building, coding, designing, and debugging.

 Coding experience: 12 weeks learning backend and frontend development.
 No prior experience.
 Learned Rails and JS.
 Will learn React and Redux soon.